The Cast Iron Collector - Information For The Cast Iron Cookware Enthusiast

 While the basics of sand mold casting may extend even to present day automation, there are instances where a good degree of creativity was required to accomplish certain design features.
 A prime example can be found in the casting of lids with loop handles.

-Early loop handles were usually wider at their attachment points, and tapered narrower in the middle.
+Early loop handles were usually wider at their "attachment" points, and tapered narrower in the middle.
 In order to facilitate this design, two removable segments were required, one for each half of the handle, as a single piece in this case would still not allow for its removal without disturbing the sand already carefully packed around it.
+This was achieved by having each half of the handle on the pattern hinged so that they could extricate themselves from the sand mold as the pattern was removed, but without ruining the mold.
 That two part handle patterns were used is evidenced by the casting line which can often be seen and felt at the apex of such handles.
-Essentially, such handles are two curved prongs whose tips are tightly touching.
+Essentially, most early loop handles are actually two curved prongs whose tips are tightly touching.

-Later handle designs, while appearing to be aesthetic or ergonomic improvements, were actually labor saving innovations.
-A single handle pattern with a long, linear taper and a gentle curvature could be more easily removed from the sand mold than the earlier design requiring two pieces.
+Later handle designs, while appearing to be aesthetic or ergonomic improvements, were more likely labor saving innovations.
+Rather than two hinged segments forming the handle, a single handle pattern with a long, linear taper and a gentle curvature could likely have been more easily retracted from the sand mold than the earlier design requiring two pieces.

 The above is true of lids whose undersides show no evidence of handle attachment.
 Those that do indicate the maker chose instead to cast the handle as a separate piece in advance, and used a technique to embed it in the sand mold before pouring the iron for the main casting.
 The molten metal surrounded the tips of the embedded handle, firmly anchoring it once cooled.